MarlonJMejia/docs/home/cloud-init.md

 >
 {.is-info}

-Modifying cloud images with virt-customize
+Preparing and modidying the cloud image

 ```
 # Enable a service by running a command